adrian-synowiecki/Blog-web-app-react/README.md

 ## Acknowledgements
-This project was inspired by https://github.com/gothinkster/realworld and https://realworld-docs.netlify.app/docs/specs/backend-specs/introduction
+This project was inspired by https://github.com/gothinkster/realworld.